abego/guitesting-swing/README.md

 ## Sample Code

-For samples how to use the GUITesting Swing module have a look at the test code of this module, in the `src/test/java` folder.
+For samples how to use the GUITesting Swing library have a look at the test code of this project, in the `src/test/java` folder.

 ## Download